 South Africa continues to pursue a diversified energy mix that reduces reliance on a single or a few primary energy sources.
-The extent of decommissioning of the existing coal fleet due to end of design life and commitment to reduced emissions post-2030, could provide space for a completely different energy mix relative to the current mix.
-In the period prior to 2030, the system requirements are largely for incremental capacity addition (modular) and flexible technology, to complement the existing installed capacity.
+The extent of decommissioning of the existing coal fleet due to end of design life, could provide space for a completely different energy mix relative to the current mix.
+In the period prior to 2030, the system requirements are largely for incremental capacity addition (modular) and flexible technology, to complement the existing installed inflexible capacity.

-Coal: In the foreseeable future and beyond Medupi and Kusile, coal will continue to play a significant role in the electricity generation in South Africa, as it is the largest base of the installed generation capacity and it makes up the largest share of energy generated.
-Due to the design life of the existing coal fleet and the abundance of coal resources, new investments will need to be made in more efficient coal technologies (HELE technology, including supercritical and ultra-supercritical power plants with CCUS), to comply with climate and environmental requirements.
-The position adopted by the Organization for Economic Cooperation and Development and financial institutions in regard to financing coal power plants, is a consideration upon which the support of HELE technology is predicated.
+Coal: Beyond Medupi and Kusile coal will continue to play a significant role in electricity generation in South Africa in the foreseeable future as it is the largest base of the installed generation capacity and it makes up the largest share of energy generated.
+Due to the design life of the existing coal fleet and the abundance of coal resources, new investments will need to be made in more efficient coal technologies (HELE technology, including supercritical and ultra-supercritical power plants with CCUS) to comply with climate and environmental requirements.
+The stance adopted by the Organization for Economic Cooperation and Development and financial institutions in regard to financing coal power plants, is a consideration upon which the support of HELE technology is predicated.
 This ensures that South African coal still plays an integral part of the energy mix.

-Given significant investments required for CCS and CCUS1 technology, South Africa could benefit from establishing strategic partnerships with international organisations and countries that have made advancements in the development of CCS, CCUS and other HELE technologies.
+Given the significant investments required for CCS and CCUS technology, South Africa could benefit from establishing strategic partnerships with international organisations and countries that have made advancements in the development of CCS, CCUS and other HELE technologies.

-Nuclear: Koeberg Power Station will reach its end of life in 2024.
-In order to avoid the demise of the nuclear power programme, South Africa has made a decision to extend ts design life and expand the nuclear power programme into the future.
+Nuclear: Koeberg Power Station reaches end of design life in 2024.
+In order to avoid the demise of the nuclear power in the energy mix, South Africa has made a decision regarding its design life extension and the expansion of the nuclear power programme into the future.